Tag Archive for: Trading Plan

 Week 10 started with a red day.

 Not the ideal way to begin a new week or a new month.
-It was a small confidence knock if I am honest.
+The session closed -1.36R (-$1.25K), which was a small confidence knock if I am honest.
 But the important thing is what happened next.
-I did not change the strategy and I did not overtrade and try to force trades to make the loss back.
+I did not change the strategy.
+I did not try to force trades to make the loss back.

 What followed were four straight green days, each closing with a 100 percent win rate.
-Across those four sessions I put together a 10 trade win streak, bringing the week to +7.34R.
+Across those four sessions I put together a 10 trade win streak, bringing the week to +7.34R (+$16.6K).

 The numbers are nice, but the bigger story this week was a shift in how I am reading the market.